FloatingOriginInteractive/Balsa.SDK/docs/README.md

 * **Plugin Mods:**
 	Plugin Mods contain code, in the form of C# Assemblies.
 Plugin mods can be created using Visual Studio, and compiled into .dll files that the game can load.

 Both Addon and Plugin mods get published to the Workshop using the [Balsaworks Uploader tool](uploader.md).

-## Steam Workshop Integration
-Balsa addons can be published online using the Steam Workshop.
-The SDK provides a tool to help you publish your addon to the Workshop.
-See the [Balsaworks Uploader](wiki/uploader.md) page for more information on how to use it.